-- Fully aggregated and, if applicable, full detailed variant model and documentation (user guide + design): - with final settings as implemented on site as default; - 3 months before first energization of the plant.
+- Final model and documentation (user guide + design); - with final settings as implemented on site as default; - 3 months before first energization of the plant.

 8.3.
 Model Maintenance

 All Models provided by the TSO must be maintained and updated to accurately reflect the operational performance of the User's plant over the lifetime of the plant (Grid Code CC9).